alexbfree/thesis/src/chapter-9.md

 Summation of Chapter 9, and of Section IV{#9.7}
 -----------------------------------------

-<span class="editnote">rework this section so it wraps Section IV rather than Part Two</span>
 <span class="editnote">renumber this figure</span>

 ![Figure 9.23: Summary of Generalised Change Strategies for Pursuing Better HDR, Using the ToC Model](./src/figs/fig9.23-summary-change-trajectories.jpg){#figure-9.23}